bathos/Ecmascript-Sublime/README.md

 Where the `tag` identifier may appear before or after the syntax block comment directive.

-One of the perks to using this directive is that nested syntax blocks will inherit their usualy functionality from that syntax definition, such as keybindings, snippets, autocompletions, and commenting:
+One of the perks to using this directive is that nested syntax blocks will inherit their usual functionality from their syntax definition, such as keybindings, snippets, autocompletions, and commenting:

 ![Nested Syntaxes](https://github.com/bathos/Ecmascript-Sublime/raw/master/examples/nested-syntax-commenting.gif)